 Learn to scuba dive on a Cairns liveaboard dive boat

-With the world’s largest concentration of marine life, there is no better place to learn to scuba dive than the Great Barrier Reef.
+With the world’s largest concentration of marine life, Australia’s Great Barrier Reef is the perfect place to learn to scuba dive

 This stunning ecosystem provides the perfect opportunity to get an up-close and personal look at vast schools of tropical fish, majestic sea turtles, and elegant jellyfish.